2022 Giro Donne

-The 2022 Giro Donne was the 33rd edition of the Giro d'Italia Femminile women's road cycling stage race.
+The 2022 Giro Donne was the 33rd edition of the Giro Donne women's road cycling stage race.
 The race started on 30 June 2022 and finished on 10 July 2022.
 As the longest and one of the most prestigious races on the women's calendar, the event included ten stages covering over 1000 km across northern Italy.

+The race was won by Annemiek van Vleuten for the third time.

 Teams

 Thirteen UCI Women's WorldTeams, along with eleven UCI Women's Continental Teams, participated in the race.